-Dr. Michael Chui is a principal of the McKinsey Global Institute (MGI), McKinsey's business and economics research arm, where he leads research on the impact of information technologies and innovation on business, the economy, and society.
+Dr. Michael Chui is a partner at the McKinsey Global Institute (MGI), McKinsey's business and economics research arm.
+He leads research on the impact of information technologies and innovation on business, the economy, and society.
 Michael has led McKinsey research in such areas as Big Data, Web 2.0 and collaboration technologies, and the Internet of Things.

 Michael is a frequent speaker at major global conferences, and his research has been cited in leading publications around the world.
 His PhD dissertation, entitled "I Still Haven't Found What I'm Looking For: Web Searching as Query Refinement," examined Web user search behaviors and the usability of Web search engines.